dnarayanan/pygadgetreader/readme.md

  	 npartThisFile - list of particle counts in a single file
-	                 (you MUST pass the full snapshot name for this one, otherwise it will return for file .0)
+	                 (you MUST pass the full snapshot name for this one, otherwise it will return data from file .0)

-    Definition:   readhead('a','b',debug=0)
+    Definition:   readhead('a','b',debug=0,single=0)

 	      Parameters
 	      ----------